 Through advertising and marketing communications, marketers seek to appeal to consumers based on the personality characteristics of their best prospects.
 They believe that personality factors influence greatly what consumers purchase as well as when and how they use or consume products and services.
 Even online, consumers reveal much information about their self-concept as they visit different websites.
 Using technology (by tracking cookies, for example) marketers are able to identify a particular set of personality-linked traits based on consumers' online identities, or "footprints."

 Personality and other related characteristics affect the way people behave, period.
 And that also goes for our behavior as consumers.
 As consumers, we tend to buy not only products that we need, but those we see as being consistent with our "self-concept."
 In other words, we generally want our products to match, or to blend in, with who we think we are.

 Major marketers have believed, for a long time, that what consumers buy is often influenced greatly by personality and personality-linked characteristics.
 For this reason, as sellers they try to match the image of their products and services to what they perceive as the self-image of their most likely customer prospects.

 Think about your own personality and lifestyle characteristics.
 How often do things such as your personal traits, lifestyle, social class, reference groups, and your cultural background influence the products and services that you choose to purchase?

 Your lifestyle is the consistent pattern of your life.
-Your personality influences how you live and what things are important to you as you live your life, every day.
-And it reflects your personality, your attitudes, your values, your beliefs, your worries/challenges, your overall outlook on life, and your habits of consumption.
+Your personality influences how you live and what things are important to you as you live your life, every day; whereas your lifestyle reflects your personality, attitudes, values, beliefs, worries and challenges, overall outlook on life, and habits of consumption.
 It's all part of your style of living.

-The Pew Research Center's Social & Demographic Trends project recently reported these US trends in lifestyles:
+The Pew Research Center's Social and Demographic Trends project recently reported these US trends in lifestyles:

 - No reversal in the decline of marriage.